aimms/how-to/RetrieveIntermediateResults.rst

 #.
 By showing intermediate solutions, the end user may decide that the last shown solution is sufficient and the search in the job can be stopped.

-The AIMMS Pro system allows the solver session to call back to the data session to pass progress information, as presented in `How to display solve progress info in WebUI  <https://how-to.aimms.com/ProgressWindowServerSession.html>`_.
+The AIMMS PRO system allows the solver session to call back to the data session to pass progress information, as presented in `How to display solve progress info in WebUI  <https://how-to.aimms.com/Deploy_DataServerComm_5_Progress.html>`_.
 There are two important differences with progress information:

 #.
 In the callbacks, there is a limit on the amount of data that can be passed over the arguments back to the data session in one call.
 This limit is too small to pass any solution of significant size.